Florida A&M takes on Mississippi Valley State in SWAC Tournament

 BOTTOM LINE: Florida A&M plays in the SWAC Tournament against Mississippi Valley State.

+The Delta Devils are 6-12 in SWAC play.
+Mississippi Valley State is seventh in the SWAC scoring 25.9 points per game in the paint led by Kearra Jones averaging 6.0.

 Florida A&M is shooting 41.4% from the field this season, 1.0 percentage point lower than the 42.4% Mississippi Valley State allows to opponents.
-Mississippi Valley State averages 59.9 points per game, 6.8 fewer points than the 66.7 Florida A&M allows.
+Mississippi Valley State averages 5.0 made 3-pointers per game this season, 0.4 fewer makes per game than Florida A&M allows.

-TOP PERFORMERS: Cheyenne McEvans is averaging 13.5 points, 5.8 rebounds and 1.7 steals for the Rattlers.
-Sabou Gueye is averaging 11.1 points over the last 10 games.
+TOP PERFORMERS: Cheyenne McEvans is scoring 13.4 points per game with 5.7 rebounds and 2.4 assists for the Rattlers.
+Sabou Gueye is averaging 11.1 points and 5.8 rebounds over the last 10 games.

-D’Yanna Maxey is scoring 10.6 points per game and averaging 3.7 rebounds for the Delta Devils.
-Jaylia Reed is averaging 11.7 points and 2.4 rebounds over the last 10 games.
+D’Yanna Maxey is scoring 10.9 points per game and averaging 3.6 rebounds for the Delta Devils.
+Jaylia Reed is averaging 2.6 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Rattlers: 2-8, averaging 58.5 points, 34.5 rebounds, 8.7 assists, 6.0 steals and 3.1 blocks per game while shooting 38.1% from the field.
 Their opponents have averaged 59.8 points per game.